express-webpack-ultimate-guide/guide/src/pages/7-extract-css-from-webpack-and-manage-assets.md

 `yarn start` Start Express app and wds, watch for changes and refresh your browser to apply them.

-`yarn build:prod` Create your frontend bundle.
+`yarn build` Create your frontend bundle.
 Files are saved to the `dist/` folder.

 `yarn start:prod` Run Express in production-mode, just serving the files from the `dist/` folder.
 Webpack is not running.